In this article:

 Along with making requests on your behalf, the main benefit of using Norton Privacy Monitor Assistant is that it re-scans data broker databases quarterly, in case they re-add your information.

-However, Norton Privacy Monitor only scans a limited number of data brokers, so your information could still be listed elsewhere.
-Add to that the fact that many customers on Norton’s online forums have complained about a lack of results [*], and you may be wondering whether this service’s expensive price tag is justified.
+However, Norton Privacy Monitor scans only a limited number of data brokers, meaning your information could still be listed elsewhere.
+Many customers on Norton’s online forums have also reported persistent upsell attempts for Privacy Monitor Assistant, which cannot be disabled.

 To help you decide, let’s dive deeper into the features you get with Norton Privacy Monitor Assistant: